 To begin, you or your loved one will apply for VA benefits and talk with a VA medical center or health care provider about the available options.

 If care through the VA is delayed or unavailable, Tricare can help cover treatment at an approved non-VA treatment facility, such as Otter House Wellness.
-This makes it easier to get timely access to addiction treatment closer to home.
+This makes it easier to get timely access to drug addiction treatment closer to home.

 Veterans deserve timely, effective care for substance use disorder and related mental health conditions.
+We are dedicated to helping veterans recover and manage their mental health through a variety of veteran-focused treatment options.

-If you’re a veteran — or if you’re supporting one — you don’t have to manage addiction alone.
+If you’re a veteran — or if you’re supporting one — you don’t have to manage drug addiction alone.
 Whether you’re exploring services through the VA, working with your local VA, or seeking care while on a waitlist, you have options.

-At Otter House Wellness, we provide addiction treatment tailored to your needs.
+At Otter House Wellness, we provide drug addiction treatment tailored to your needs.
 If you’re looking for help in North Carolina, reach out today to learn how we can support your recovery.

 Sources

 - TRICARE.
 “TRICARE and VA Benefit Comparison.”
 Retrieved from: https://tricare.mil/LifeEvents/InjuredonAD/TransitionVA/BenefitComparison.
-Accessed on May 28, 2025.
+Accessed on July 11, 2025.

 - U.S. Department of Veterans Affairs.
 “Substance Use Treatment.”
 Retrieved from: https://www.va.gov/health-care/health-needs-conditions/substance-use-problems/.
-Accessed on May 28, 2025.
+Accessed on July 11, 2025.

 Recommended Blogs